 I started with an incision right behind the gill plate, turn the blade, and go all the way down until I hit the spine with the teeth of the knife.

 Next, turn the blade and follow along the top of the backbone until you reach the tail of the fish.
 Try not to cut through the backbone.
 (Meaning: after you turn the blade, try to glide it right alongside the spine, keep your blade level along the back.
 It will take some practice, and if you cut through the backbone—don’t worry!
-It happens to even the most experience fillet master!)
+It happens to even the most experienced fillet master!)

 Next, flip the fish over and repeat the same process on the other side of the perch.